zakacat/FundamentalsCapstone/DESIGNPLAN.md

 **June 9 / 2021**

 - *I found a solution online as it was similar to a check that I had tried.
 I tried to use hadfocus() but instead I used getUserVisibleHint(), which is deprecated but it worked in away to ensure that only one instance of onContextItemSelected() acted on the code to delete.
 It now works smoothly.
 I still need to understand exactly what is happening, but I had a decent understanding I think.*

+**June 10 / 2021**

+- *The next step will be to start working on the Detail Activity, which will give all the information about the Recipe.
+I would also, at some point, like to include the image to be added using Glide and a tansition as was demonstrated in the codelabs.
+I hope that it is pretty easy to implement the onClick to open the activity.
+I am not sure what I should work on after that?
+Maybe the settings?
+I think that I should update my table and clean and document my code thusfar... starting this weekend, not today.*

+**June 12 / 2021**

+- *This morning, I will start working on the Detail Activity that will show all the information about the recipe.*

+- *I think that I want to also create an attribute for the entitiy for including the recipe on the shopping list.
+I think a boolean (onShoppingList) should be enough, and then within the detail activity, the user can add the recipe to the soppping list if they so choose to do so.*

+- *Is I have the time, I should also add dialogs to make sure that the user wants to delete the cards.*

+- *I think that I should add the onClick call in the adapter alongside the onLongClick in onBindViewHolder... with an intent that passes in the recipe to the detail activity.*

+- *startActivity() is not recognized.
+Do I need to add an import?*

+- *I think becuase I am not modifing the list, I don't nedd to go thru the hierarchy and I can use the DAO directly to accessa recipe...
+The easiest way was to pass it up the hierarchy as each constructor instantiates the class below it, creating indirect access.
+This is easier than trying to find direct access to the specific instances*

+- *I return the recipe thru the viewmodel by creating a method to retrieve a single recipe and sending this thru the intent.
+But now the compiler is saying that I can not run this on the main thread.
+Hmmm, I think that I will create e anew Async task then to retrieve this recipe...
+I am stuck with "Caused by: java.lang.IllegalStateException: Cannot access database on the main thread since it may potentially lock the UI for a long period of time." and I have tried several times to get this method to call in the background...*

+- *In the end, I had needed to instantiate an observer for the livedata to alter the textviews as required in the onChanged method call...
+Sometimes, I get caught up in the attempts and I just keep trying things without full thought until I get something going*

+- *I should be documenting as I go, but I am not.
+I think that now that I am this stage, I should maybe stop, organize my files, document them to the best of my knowledge, and maybe draw some diagrams to represent the logic flow of my app thus far...*